Nobel Peace Prize Concert

-In 2015 a new distributor was announced and after 20 years at Oslo Spektrum, a change of concert venue was announced.
-The much larger Telenor Arena.
-The international entertainment giant IMG lost the job in obtaining sponsors and distribute it.

-Instead the concert will be produced by the Norwegian event agency Gyro in cooperation with the television production department to Norwegian Warner Bros, the former Eyeworks.
+In 2015 the concert venue was moved from Oslo Spektrum to the much larger Telenor Arena.
+The concert was held there until it was cancelled in 2018, replaced by an outdoor Nobel Peace Party which was organised outside the Oslo City Hall.
+In 2021 the Concert was relaunched in collaboration with the Oslo Philharmonic Orchestra, architectural firm Snøhetta and the Norwegian Broadcasting Corporation.

-The concert features performers from a wide range of musical genres, the exception being the year of 1995, when a classical concert was held instead.
-Several editions of the concert are recorded, with different lengths and content, for airing in several countries.
+The concert features performers from a wide range of musical genres with the exception of the 1995 concert, which featured only classical works.
+Several editions of the concert are recorded, with different lengths and content, for airing in different countries.

-The hosts give descriptions of the winner's work, an interview with the winner is shown, and the winner gives a speech during the concert.
+The hosts give descriptions of the Nobel Peace Prize laureate's work as well as an interview with the laureate.
+The laureate gives a speech during the concert.

+2018-2020 Hiatus

 In 2018, the concert organizers announced that the show would be put on hiatus for 2018, hoping to hold a relaunched concert the following year.
 The official website stated, "The decision emerges from a wish to re-think the concert format and content but also reflects the challenging financial situation of the concert in recent years.
 Moreover, people’s media preferences have undergone radical change since the first concert in 1994.
 This is something the concert organizers and producers are keenly aware of as they move forward.
 We have struggled to maintain an appropriate level of financing and want to use the year ahead to develop a new format for the concert.
 Our ambition is to launch a renewed and better concert in 2019. [...]
 We plan to use this break to further develop the format and strengthen the financing beyond the continuing and generous support of our long term Norwegian sponsors.
 The firmer our financial base, the stronger our independence in choice of concert format and profile, say concert producers Odd Arvid Strømstad (Warner Bros.
 Norway) and Kristian Kirkvaag (Gyro)."

 Laureates, hosts and artists by year

 Since planning starts in January, the artists invited to the concert aren't typically connected to the winner, who is announced in October.
 However, a few late additions are usually made to reflect the winner.
 Originally, the show was hosted by Norwegian celebrities or television personalities.
-However, since the year 2000 hosts have with few exceptions come from the United States of America.
+However, since the year 2000 hosts have with few exceptions come from the United States.
 The Norwegian Radio Orchestra is the main orchestra every year.